cds-snc/gcds-docs/src/en/components/text/design.md

   - Legal reference, like the _Accessible Canada Act_.
   - Words in other languages, including Latin.
   - Titles of publications, works of art, and mathematical and scientific material.
+- Use monospace text for code, commands, file names, and other technical content that should be read or copied exactly.